antireaction/queerrights-en/docs/transrights/transition.md

 For puberty blockers specifically see the section about [trans youth](https://antireaction.github.io/queerrights-en/docs/transrights/transyouth.html).

 It should also be noted right away that improved quality of life and alleviation of gender dysphoria are not synonymous and are measued differently.
+From [Asscheman et al. (2011)](doi.org/10.1530/eje-10-1038):

+> Psychological evaluation has shown that sex reassignment increases the well-being of transsexuals, but it should not be considered as a cure-all; it is rehabilitative relieving gender dysphoria, but some transsexual subjects may still experience other problems
+(e.g. comorbid psychiatric problems, social isolation, troubled relationships, prejudice, and discrimination)

 The former often results from the latter, but as there are many other factors that influence quality of life (e.g. discrimination, physical health, past unresolved trauma), this isn't guranteed, and trans advocates are not claiming it is.

 #### Studies & meta-analyses
 The following studies looked at the psychological well-being of and/or alleviation of gender dysphoria in medically transitioning/transitioned individuals and their satisfaction/regrets.